Kapil987/Devops_interview_questions/Devops_mock_interview_1.md

 Kubernetes
 --------------------------------------------------------------------------------------------------------------------------------------
 27. Can we have multiple containers in a pod?
 Can we have similar containers in a pod?
 Let's say I have 4 containers, one of them has failed how would you check which container has failed?
 28. What is the liveness and readiness probe?
-Why we need them?Have you worked on Kubernetes monitoring?
+Why we need them?
-29. Which tools you have used?
+29. Have you worked on Kubernetes monitoring?
+Which tools you have used?
 30. Can we deploy a pod on a particular node?